xflr6/graphviz/docs/manual.rst

 Basic usage
 -----------

-The ``graphviz`` module provides two classes: :py:class:`~graphviz.Graph` and :py:class:`~graphviz.Digraph`.
+The :mod:`graphviz` module provides two classes: :class:`.Graph` and :class:`.Digraph`.
 They create graph descriptions in the DOT_ language for undirected and directed graphs respectively.
-They have the same API.
+They have the same :ref:`API <api>`.

-Create a graph by instantiating a new :py:class:`~graphviz.Graph` or :py:class:`~graphviz.Digraph` object:
+Create a graph by instantiating a new :class:`.Graph` or :class:`.Digraph` object:

 .. code:: python